Qitalach/PillApp/README.md

 - We use the Android Action Bar and Tab Icon Generator (https://romannurik.github.io/AndroidAssetStudio/icons-actionbar.html) to generator the action bar icons.
 All the related image files are saved in the res/drawable folder.
 - We store the hex codes of all the light blue colors from Google’s color palette (http://www.google.com/design/spec/style/color.html) in colors.xml in the res/values folder.
 - We use the codes from a couple of tutorials online as our templates.
 We include their links in the comments in the files that utilize them.
 See more details in files in the java folder.
+- This project was created by Charles Park, Qinghao Peng, Laura Barstow, and Taylor Keppler.
+Special thanks to Paul Cantrell for making this experience possible with all the help, guidance, and support!